Taco Bell: Ireland

 On May 13, 2025, it was announced that the first Taco Bell restaurant in Ireland would open in the summer of the same year in partnership with Applegreen, with more locations to follow.
 The first restaurant opened on 16 September 2025 in a new motorway service station off Junction 6 on the M3 in Dunshaughlin, County Meath.

 Netherlands

 On April 4, 2017, Taco Bell opened its first restaurant in Eindhoven, Netherlands.
 On October 12, Taco Bell opened another restaurant in Tilburg.
 A third restaurant has opened in Breda.

 The 10th Taco Bell restaurant in the Netherlands opened in Leidsche Rijn, Utrecht on January 11, 2024.
 This Taco Bell is also the first Taco Bell restaurant worldwide to use batteries to store energy in case the demanded energy is higher than the power grid is able to handle.

 In July 2025, Taco Bell was declared bankrupt in the Netherlands for the second time in seven years, which resulted in the immediate closure of all 10 of its restaurants in the Netherlands.
+By the following month, however, nine of those locations were set to re-open following their takeover by the franchise operator SYMBRO.